Weichen6603/clip-zero-shot-eval/docs/treeoflife.md

 - ❌ Cannot select exact splits
 - ❌ Not suitable for any research or benchmarking

+**Note**: Streaming mode does not require downloading `catalog.csv`.
+It operates independently of the catalog file.

 ## ✅ Correct Solutions

 ### Understanding the Limitation